Published on: 13-Aug-2018

 The gift will also support a Serious Games Grant at the gAmes for heaLth InnoVations cEntre (ALIVE) over five years.

 The Centre promotes collaborative research into serious games that aim to benefit public healthcare in Singapore and the region.
-It is a joint centre by LKCMedicine and the National Healthcare Group (NHG), which is the School's primary clinical training partner.
+It is a joint centre by NTU and the National Healthcare Group (NHG), which is LKCMedicine's primary clinical training partner.
 (Refer to Annex C for more information on the Centre)

 (Refer to Annex D for a list of Chinese translations for key terms)